jenniferhalloran/whether-sweater/README.md

 ![Screen Shot 2022-08-09 at 9 46 11 AM](https://user-images.githubusercontent.com/48455658/183665343-0795ffef-7b5e-4ff4-9f6e-e7e47f6d2143.png)

 ### User Registration
 This endpoint takes in a user's unique email and password through the JSON payload in the body of the request.
 The password is processed with the BCrypt gem, which securely encrypts the password through a salt and hashing and returns a password digest.
 The user is also assigned an API key using the SecureRandom library.
-The email is downcased then the email and password digest are stored in the user table, and the API key is stored in the API keys table.
+The email is downcased then stored with the password digest in the user table, and the API key is stored in the API keys table.
 Each API key is associated with a user through a one to many relationship.
 An unsuccessful request returns the appropriate 400 level status code and a specific error explaining the issue i.e passwords do not match, email already taken, missing field.

 #### Request
 ```